 If you are right-handed, sew through from the right side.
 If you are left handed, sew through from the left side.
 Mirrix Looms were designed for both right and left-handed people.

 How to finish and start a weft thread:

 When your weft thread (the thread that holds the beads) gets too short, partially sew it through the row of beads below, wrap it around a warp thread to tie a knot then continue sewing through the row of beads.
 Do this until you feel the thread is completely secure.
 You begin a weft thread in exactly the same way, starting a couple of rows of beads down with the goal of getting the thread to the left of the piece if you’re right-handed and to the right of the piece if you’re left-handed.
 Click here for a tutorial.

 The No Warp-Ends Kit

 We’re always looking for ways to make weaving easier, and we found a great way to avoid having to finish those pesky ends when weaving beads!
-The No Warp-Ends Kit, available in our online store, is easy to use and is perfect for beginners and experts alike.
+The No Warp-Ends Kit, as we discuss above, is easy to use and is perfect for beginners and experts alike.
 Try weaving wire with this kit, too.

 The Bottom Spring Kit:

 The Bottom Spring Kit is an add-on accessory that attaches to the bottom beam of your loom.
 This warp coil helps organize your warps at the bottom of the loom, just as your warps are organized at the top.
 It is great for wide bead weavings as well as small scale tapestry.
 If you are using the bottom spring kit, warping is exactly the same except you place your warps in the bottom spring exactly how you do so on the top springs.